SujoyHAz/ecommerce-revenue-analysis/README.md

-E-commerce Revenue Analysis & Growth Strategy
+# E-commerce Revenue Analysis & Growth Strategy

+An end-to-end data analysis project focused on identifying revenue drivers, diagnosing business fluctuations, and providing actionable recommendations using real-world e-commerce data.

 Project Overview

 This project analyses an e-commerce dataset to identify the key drivers behind revenue trends and uncover opportunities for business growth.
 The objective was to move beyond basic reporting and perform **root cause analysis** to understand fluctuations in revenue performance.